 Sixth-six Ohio University students visited notable historic sites critical to understanding Southeast Ohio’s coal-mining roots and history of activism on Saturday, March 25, with the Wealth and Poverty theme.
 They include students from CAS 2300x Themes in Action: Wealth and Poverty, HLTH 6760 Environmental Health Sciences in Public Health, POLS 3060 […]Read more ›

 On Monday, March 20, the Wealth and Poverty theme launched an Ohio University school supply drive to benefit students at The Plains Elementary, one of the four K-6th schools in the Athens City School District.
 Currently, 402 students attend the school, 275 of whom are considered economically disadvantaged and eligible […]Read more ›

-Wealth and Poverty Theme is sponsoring two fieldtrips in March to help OHIO students and faculty members “get to know their community better.”
-The first one is to visit African immigrant communities in Columbus on Sat Mar 18th, while the second one is to see mining towns in Appalachia on […]Read more ›
+The Wealth and Poverty theme is sponsoring two field trips in March to help OHIO students and faculty members “get to know their community better.”
+The first one is to visit African immigrant communities in Columbus on Saturday, March 18, while the second one is to see mining towns in […]Read more ›